4 Types of Alimony You Need to Know About

-The ability to support one’s self post-divorce is a huge concern.
+The ability to support yourself during and after divorce can be a huge concern.
 There is only so much income to go around, and supporting two households on a couple’s existing income stream can be a huge challenge.

 Rehabilitative alimony is a short-term, temporary financial award designed to help a dependent spouse until he or she can become self-sufficient.
 The purpose of these payments could be to obtain a college degree, gain new job skills, or cover expenses until he or she finds employment.
 Usually the court awards rehabilitative alimony for a fixed amount of time, typically one to five years.
 It is not intended to equalize the financial situation between spouses, but is a way to help the dependent spouse become self-supporting in order to maintain a reasonable standard of living.